robert-cummins/Grade-Book-C-basics/README.md

 # GradeBook C# Basics
-Project to learn c# basics
+Project to learn c# and .NET basics